Pygmy Goat Percentage in Australia Explained

 Valais Blacknose sheep pixabay

-The reason for Pygmy Goats are being bred up in this way is due to the extremely limited genetics originally imported along with the loss of imported semen and embryos.
+The reason for Pygmy Goats have had to be bred up in this way is due to the extremely limited genetics that have been imported along with the loss of imported semen and embryos along the way.

 This process does foster a diverse genetic pool when bred with suitable type Australian Miniature Goats and given the seriously limited number of Full Blood and Purebred Pygmy Goats in Australia this is crucial for the long-term health and vitality of the Pygmy Goat population in Australia to avoid the common problems associated with inbreeding depression.
 Preserving genetic diversity is essential as it creates a significant advantage in terms of disease resistance and overall hardiness of the breed.

-The downside with this process is that it essentially allows for ongoing cross-breeding of Pygmy Goat genetics as not all breeders are committed to improving the breed and moving towards quality Purebred animals that fit the Breed Standard.
+The downside with this process is that it allows for ongoing cross-breeding of low quality/low % Pygmy Goat genetics as not all breeders are committed to improving the breed and moving towards quality Purebred animals that meet the Breed Standard.

 To illustrate how the percentage is calculated, when we breed our does to Presley our Purebred 95.31% Pygmy Goat buck, their offspring will take half the genes from each parent and their Pygmy Goat percentage will then be worked out based on the following formula: